jbmilgrom/blogg/src/post/functional-programming-and-identity-state-and-time.md

 ## Functional Programming

 Procedures that produce the same result when provided the same argument can be viewed as computing mathematical functions.
-For example, a `decrement100` procedure in JavaScript[^1],
+For example, a `decrement100` procedure in JavaScript,

 ```js
 const decrement100 = function (x) {